Olives & Olive Oil

 Andalusia's most famous contribution to world gastronomy--gazpacho--really has its origin as simple, peasant food--bread, olive oil and garlic crushed in a mortar.
 In Andalusia today gazpacho usually is made in an electric blender, but it is still bread, olive oil and garlic--plus tomato, cucumbers, onions, green peppers--and vinegar or lemon juice to set off the flavors.
 There are also traditional gazpachos with no tomatoes at all.
 An example is the "white" gazpacho of Málaga - bread, olive oil and garlic, plus crushed blanched almonds, served with muscatel grapes, a wonderful contrast.

-Although most olive trees produce fruit destined to be crushed for oil, some varieties are favoured for table olives, in particular the manzanilla and gordal.
+Although most olive trees produce fruit destined to be crushed for oil, some varieties are flavoured for table olives, in particular the manzanilla and gordal.
 Other varieties are cured in traditional ways and flavoured with garlic, thyme and fennel.
 Andalusian markets usually have stalls selling a variety of olives, plus pickled vegetables and capers.

 Driving through Andalucìa, you will notice that the most abundant crop throughout the Andalucia - in particular, Jaen province, though also Seville, Cordoba and Almeria - is the olive.
 Line after… More →